20. Order Management Process

 - Click on the

-cell (top cell of the table), and set the data type tonumber
+Price Tolerancecell (top cell of the table), and set the data type tonumber.

 - Implement the rest of the decision table as shown below.
 And save the DMN model.